DaoCloud/DaoCloud-docs/docs/en/docs/dce/index.md

 of various information, including the status of running containers and pods, CPU and memory usage, health status of clusters/nodes/pods, alerts, resource utilization, and an overview of available functionalities.

+*[DCE]: An abbreviation for DaoCloud Enterprise, a next-generation AI computing platform *[AI]: DCE 5.0 has an integrated intelligent computing engine for efficient management of LLM jobs, datasets, GPU, CPU, and memory resources

 ![dashboard](./images/ipavo.png)

 [Download DCE 5.0](../download/index.md){ .md-button .md-button--primary }